lucy-schick/dff-2022/README.md

 `$ ./background_layers.sh "'VICT','COWN'"`

 `qml` files which provide `QGIS` styling for forms are kept in the `data` directory along with `QGIS` project `qlr` file that can be used to provide styling for all project layers.

+## Code of Conduct

+Please note that the this project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
+By contributing to this project, you agree to abide by its terms.